ai-act-cli/annex4ac/README.md

 annex4ac fetch-schema --offline
 ```

 This loads the last saved schema from the user cache directory (e.g. `~/.cache/annex4ac` on Linux).
-The cache updates automatically every 14 days.
+Re-run `fetch-schema` to refresh the cache.

 ---